joergmlpts/imagebackup/docs/source/usage.rst

   *index_size* option specifies the size of this range.
 It defaults to 1024 bits, which is 128 bytes of the bitmap.

-  If *vpartclone* ever runs out of memory, this default value can be doubled or quadrupled.
+  If *vpartclone* or *vpartimage* ever runs out of memory, this default value can be doubled or quadrupled.
 This may double or quadruple the time for each block access but will reduce the memory usage by the factor of two or four.

-  Only *vpartclone* has this option. ntfsclone images do not contain bitmaps and *vntfsclone* does not need this option.
+  Only *vpartclone* and *vpartimage* have this option. ntfsclone images do not contain bitmaps and *vntfsclone* does not need this option.

 quiet
   The *-q/--quiet* option suppresses the progress bar that is shown whenever the entire image file is read.
 The entire file is read when *vntfsclone* builds an index for a virtual partition.
-The entire file is also read when *vpartclone* verifies checksums.
+The entire file is also read when *vpartclone* and *vpartimage* verify checksums.